Edinburgh and Glasgow Railway

-The Edinburgh and Glasgow Railway was authorised by Act of Parliament on 4 July 1838.
+The Edinburgh and Glasgow Railway was authorised by act of Parliament on 4 July 1838.
 It was opened to passenger traffic on 21 February 1842, between its Glasgow Queen Street railway station (sometimes referred to at first as Dundas Street) and Haymarket railway station in Edinburgh.
 Construction cost £1,200,000 for 46 miles (74 km).
 The intermediate stations were at Corstorphine (later Saughton), Gogar, Ratho, Winchburgh, Linlithgow, Polmont, Falkirk, Castlecary, Croy, Kirkintilloch (later Lenzie) and Bishopbriggs.
 There was a ticket platform at Cowlairs.
 The line was extended eastwards from Haymarket to North Bridge in 1846, and a joint station for connection with the North British Railway was opened on what is now Edinburgh Waverley railway station in 1847.

-The quantity of passenger business on the line considerably exceeded estimates, reaching almost double the daily volume, and by 1850 company needed 58 locomotives and 216 coaches to handle the traffic.
-Goods traffic started in March 1842 and slowly increased, overtaking passenger traffic in revenue terms by 1855.
+Patronage on the line quickly reached double the railway's initial estimates, and by 1850 58 locomotives and 216 coaches were needed to handle the traffic.
+Goods traffic started in March 1842 and slowly increased, overtaking passenger revenue by 1855.

 The line still runs today as the main line between Edinburgh and Glasgow.
 It was electrified and improved under the auspices of the Edinburgh to Glasgow Improvement Programme.
 8-car electric Class 385 trains started operating from Monday 29 July 2019 between Glasgow and Edinburgh via Falkirk High.
 The fastest trains are scheduled to take 42 minutes.

 History

 Early schemes

 The earliest railways in Scotland were waggonways, intended for horse drawn operation, in most cases from a colliery or other mineral source, to a waterway for onward transport.

 Notable early lines were the Kilmarnock and Troon Railway of 1812 and the Monkland and Kirkintilloch Railway of 1826, the first of the "coal railways" of the Monklands area.
 The Garnkirk and Glasgow Railway (G&GR) was authorised in the same year, and it opened in 1831.

 There were unfulfilled ideas of connecting Glasgow and Edinburgh as early as 1824 and when the G&GR got its authorising Act, there were thoughts of extending from Broomielaw in Glasgow over the G&GR to Edinburgh and Leith; the connection to sea-going shipping was paramount.
 In 1830 the railway engineers Thomas Grainger and John Miller were commissioned to survey for such a line.
 There was to be a tunnel under the centre of Glasgow but there was furious opposition to this; it was so strong that the proposal failed.

-The Liverpool and Manchester Railway had opened in 1830, and was more successful than its promoters expected, and showed that an intercity railway could be commercially successful.
+The Liverpool and Manchester Railway had opened in 1830, and was more successful than its promoters expected, showing that an intercity railway could be commercially successful.
 The pressure to connect the two great cities of central Scotland continued, and in the second half of the 1830s money became freely available, and investors, chiefly in England (many of them shareholders in the Liverpool and Manchester line), promoted a viable railway.